MiyacoGBF/mlgb/content/2020-07-05_SpecialK_Bayonetta/index.md

 * SpecialK OSD shows higher FPS than DXVK HUD/MangoHud by twice on Bayonetta (see left-side bottom of the first screenshot).
 Maybe correct FPS is shown by MangoHud's or DXVK HUD's one.

+* Not measured precisely, but I *feel* longer loading or stuttering on scene transition than plain version on Bayonetta.

 ## Uninstall